 A Secure Private Browser is Not as Private as it Sounds

-Business owners must be keenly aware of the need to secure their personal and company data and the potential risks of weak cyber security.
-Fortunately, there are many tools available to add different layers of security to your online presence.
-But we need to understand the function of each tool and what protection they provide.
+Business owners must be keenly aware of the need to secure both their personal and company data, as well as the potential risks associated with weak cybersecurity.
+Fortunately, there are many tools available to add different layers of security to your online presence, but you need to understand the function of each tool and what protection it provides.

 What Is Private Browsing?

-Private browsing is a setting on a browser and is best used when different users are sharing the same devices.
-It is an automatic “eraser” that will not retain your browsing history, temporary browsing data, cookies or your search queries once you log off.
+Private browsing is a setting on a browser, and it’s best employed when different users are sharing the same device.
+It is an automatic “eraser” that wipes your browsing history — temporary browsing data, cookies or your search queries — once you log off.
 If people share computers in their home or office, private browsing affords each user an anonymous web browser.
-Once a user logs off, the next user cannot see his or her online activities.
+Once a user logs off, the next user cannot view their online activities.

-The most popular search engines, such as Google Chrome, Safari and Firefox, have versions of private browsing associated with their brands with user-friendly settings to enable the function.
+The most popular search engines, such as Chrome, Safari and Firefox, have versions of private browsing associated with their brands, complete with user-friendly settings to enable the function.
 Private browsing, or as Google calls it, “incognito mode,” offers a layer of security and is useful:

 Is Incognito Mode Safe?